robmoffat/k9/docs/sprints/sprint_005.md

 ### Rendering it on-screen using D3 / Animating

 This is really the nub of the problem:   we have a React component on the screen with some SVG.
 We have some new XML coming in, and we need to transition between the two.
-To do this, we need to consider each XMLFragment in turn.
+To do this, we need to consider each `XMLFragment` part in turn.
 Each fragment refers to a particular layer of a particular diagram element.
 So, it could be the shadow of a glyph, or the border of a context.
 We have the 'before' and 'after' SVG, and we need to animate between the two.

 Additionally, we need to consider what happens if there is a new element, or an element gets removed.
 Luckily, D3 has a great idea for this: the `data()` command,